Home » Type » Soups + Stews » Butternut Squash + Red Lentil Soup

 You can never have too many ways to use this flavorful squash.
 Give these butternut squash recipes a try, you just may find a new favorite for the meal rotation!

-If you try this butternut squash + red lentil soup or have a question, please let me know!
+If you try this easy soup recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.

 Print